dragonsea0927/KandysLaunderette/README.md

 # Kandy's Launderette online store

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-I created to demonstrate my Server Side Rendering knowledge & general web development skills.
-Specifically, Next.js, HTML, CSS, SCSS, JavaScript /jQuery, Git/ Github.
+I created this project as an updated Server-Side Rendering project based on the previous Client-Side Rendering project, seen on my gihub as Kandy's Launderette website.
+This projects is constructed solely with Next.js - featuring, Bootstrap 5, JSON, and a Framer-motion animation API.
+It also demonstrated my general web development skills, specifically, HTML5, CSS3, SCSS, JavaScript /jQuery, Bootstrap 5, Git/ Github.

 # Cover Screenshot